YafesMakesApps/YafesMakesApps/README.md

 ### 👨‍💻 App Developer | Founder

-👋 Hello, I'm Yafes – a passionate app developer, currently dedicated to the world of app development.
-With a cup of coffee in one hand and my keyboard in the other, I am working on creating an innovative platform set to revolutionize the world of mobile gastronomy.
+👋 Hello, I'm Yafes – a passionate app developer, currently on a journey of continuous learning in the realm of app development.
+I am dedicated to applying my knowledge and skills directly to real projects.
+With a cup of coffee in one hand and my keyboard in the other, I am tirelessly working on creating innovative platforms and apps!

 🌟 Current Mission: Developing a pioneering platform for the food truck industry.
 We're connecting gourmet enthusiasts and mobile chefs in new and exciting ways. 🚚🍔